 Ladies and Gentlemen (1996) My second work for theatre was commissioned by Glasshouse Productions and the Arts Council of Ireland.
-A memory play in which a vaudeville star on the night of her final comeback relives her two marriages (one to a man, one to a woman), Ladies and Gentlemen was inspired by the late nineteenth-century male impersonator Annie Hindle.
+A memory play in which a vaudeville star on the night of her final comeback relives her two marriages (one to a man, one to a woman), Ladies and Gentlemen is closely based on the life of the late nineteenth-century male impersonator Annie Hindle.
+It will appear in Emma Donoghue: Selected Plays (Oberon Books, 2015).

 Cast: three women, two men.